cloudfoundry/ibm-websphere-liberty-buildpack/docs/service-plugins.md

 See the documentation for the bound service type for more details.

+## User-Provided Service Instances

+The Liberty buildpack will recognize user-provided services and install features and client libraries for you.
+The name of the user-provided service must include the supported `service_filter` of the service that you want to have installed.
+For example, a user-provided service named `myMongoInstance` would be recognized by the buildpack as a Mongo service.

+The `service_filter` for a supported service can be found in the YAML files in the [service config dir].

 ## Generating or updating server.xml configuration

 When you push an application, the Liberty buildpack generates configuration elements in the server.xml as described in [Modifications].
-When you bind a service, the Liberty buildpack may generate additional elememnts in the server.xml for the bound service.
+When you bind a service, the Liberty buildpack may generate additional elements in the server.xml for the bound service.

 See the documentation for the bound service type for more details.